robertmuth/Cwerg/README.md

 Cwerg de-emphasizes quality of the generated code (the hope is to come within 50% of state of the art compilers) in favor of a small code base that can be understood by a single developer and very fast translation times.

 Explicit line number targets are in place to prevent feature creep:
 * frontend: 10kLOC
   ([current counts](FE/CLOC.md))
 * backend 10kLOC (target independent code) + 5kLOC(per target
   ([current counts](BE/CLOC.md))

+The translation speed target is 1000k LOC per sec using at most 4 cores on a 2020 era midrange desktop or high end laptop.

 ## Inspirations